-- An area of specialization consists of no less than 30 credit hours of appropriate and approved course work - 24 of the 30 credit hours must be taken through Barry University and bear Barry University course prefixes and numbers for the specialization in Literature and Humanities, Behavioral Sciences, and Psychology.
-All students are required to take the BLS 299 and BLS 499. - 18 of the 30 credit hours must be in upper division courses, namely, 300 and 400 level courses for the specialization in Behavioral Sciences, Psychology, or Social Welfare Services; 18 of 30 credit hours must be upper division courses for the specialization in Literature and Humanities - Only one Special Topic course may be included in the specialization.
-The Special Topic course must be directly related by name and course content to the area of specialization - The course title, prefix, and number will be the determinant for course work in an area of specialization - Prerequisites must be honored - Up to six credits in portfolio and/or transfer may be accepted into specialization courses of the Behavioral Sciences or Literature and
+- An area of specialization consists of no less than 30 credit hours of appropriate and approved course work. - All students are required to take the BLS 299 and the BLS 499. - Only one Special Topic course may be included in the specialization.
+The Special Topic course must be directly related by name and course content to the area of specialization. - The course title, prefix, and number will be the determinant for course work in an area of specialization. - 24 of the 30 credit hours must be taken through Barry University and bear Barry University course prefixes and numbers for the specialization in Literature and Humanities, Behavioral Sciences, Psychology and Social Welfare Services.